NorahMAlmutairi/CSharp-Keywords/base.md

 The base class that is accessed is the base class specified in the class declaration.
 For example, if you specify `class ClassB : ClassA`, the members of ClassA are accessed from ClassB, regardless of the base class of ClassA.

 ## Example
 In this example, both the base class, `Person`, and the derived class, `Employee`, have a method named `Getinfo`.
-By using the `base` keyword, it is possible to call the `Getinfo` method on the base class, from within the derived class.
+By using the `base` keyword, it is possible to call the `Getinfo` method on the base class, from within the derived class:

 ```C#
 public class Person